-The UN Guiding Principles on Business and Human Rights
+The National Plan for the Implementation of the United Nations Guiding Principles on Business and Human Rights

 Human rights are fundamental principles of the French Republic.
 Promoting the highest standards to protect human rights is a fundamental objective of its national, European and international action.

 That is why France adheres to the United Nations Guiding Principles on Business and Human Rights, which were unanimously approved by the United Nations Human Rights Council in its resolution 17/4 of 16 June 2011 on the basis of the report entitled: “Guiding Principles on Business and Human Rights: Implementing the United Nations ‘Protect, Respect and Remedy’ Framework” established in 2011 by John Ruggie, who was the Special Representative of the Secretary General on human rights and transnational corporation and other business enterprises at that time.
 With this plan, France commits to implementing them, mainly via its groundbreaking corporate social responsibility policy.